apache/parquet-format/Geospatial.md

 follows the de facto standard for axis order in WKB and is therefore always (x, y) where x is easting or longitude and y is northing or latitude.
 This ordering explicitly overrides the axis order as specified in the CRS.

-# Special geospatial values

-A special geospatial value refers to an individual scalar value (e.g., X, Y, Z, or M) within a coordinate of a non-`null` geospatial instance.
-These special values are excluded from bounding box calculations.
-For example, in a `LineString` instance with XY coordinates `[(1, 2), (NaN, 3), (4, 5)]`, the `NaN` value on the X axis will be excluded from the bounding box calculation, while all other scalar values will be included.

-* `NaN`: Not a Number.
-A `Point` with no X and Y values in WKB is represented by a `Point` with each scalar value set to an IEEE-754 NaN value (e.g., hex: `01 01 00 00 00 00 00 00 00 00 00 00 f8 7f 00 00 00 00 00 00 f8 7f`).
-  NaN values in other geometry types are typically considered invalid geometries by other libraries.
-* `Empty geometries`: Geometries explicitly marked as empty in WKB using indicators such as `numPoints`, `numRings`, or `numGeometries`.
-Examples include `LineString` with no coordinates (hex: `01 02 00 00 00 00 00 00 00`) or `Polygon` with no coordinates (hex: `01 03 00 00 00 00 00 00 00`).
-* `Out-of-bounds coordinates`: Values that fall outside the valid range for `GEOGRAPHY` types.
-For example, `x < -180` or `x > 180`.
-* Any invalid WKB representation of a geospatial instance, such as an empty string.